cplclegg/cg1projekt/docs.md

 ### Member functions
 - ``std::filesystem::path getResourcePath(const std::filesystem::path& relativePath)`` implements completion of relative path to user-system specific absolute path

+## GLcontext

+GLcontext provides a static method that initializes the opengl context as well as glfw and opens a window with the provided dimensions.

+### Methods

+- ``GLFWwindow* GLContext::initializeContext(int width, int height)`` initializes the opengl context as well as glfw and opens a window with the provided dimensions.

+## ResourceLocator

+ResourceLocator provides a single static method that reads the user specific content root that was determined by meson at build time from the header file created by meson and uses it to complete a path relative to the content root to an absolute path usable for file access.

+### Methods

+- ``std::filesystem::path ResourceLocator::getResourcePath(const std::filesystem::path& relativePath)`` returns the system specific absolute path to the resource at provided relative location.
+Only works on the system that the program was built on using meson!

+## PointLight

+PointLight stores information about a point light, provides data access methods, and a method to upload this light source to a provided shader program.

+### Constructors

+- ``PointLight::PointLight(const Vec3& pos, const Vec3& color, const GLfloat constant, const GLfloat linear, const GLfloat quadratic)``

+### Member functions

+- ``void PointLight::upload(const GLuint shader, const size_t i)`` uploads the data to a uniform array of struct PointLight (see shader documentation) at index i
+- ``void PointLight::setPosition(Vec3& pos)``
+- ``void PointLight::setColor(Vec3& color)``
+- ``void PointLight::setAttenuationFactors(GLfloat constant, GLfloat linear, GLfloat quadratic)``

+## SpotLight

+PointLight stores information about a spot light, provides data access methods, and a method to upload this light source to a provided shader program.

+### Constructors

+- ``SpotLight::SpotLight(Vec3& pos, Vec3& dir, Vec3& color, GLfloat innerAngle, GLfloat outerAngle, GLfloat intensity)``

+### Member functions

+- ``void SpotLight::upload(const GLuint shader, const size_t i)`` uploads the data to a uniform array of struct PointLight (see shader documentation) at index i
+- ``void SpotLight::setColor(Vec3& color)``
+- ``void SpotLight::setIntensity(GLfloat intensity)``
+- ``void SpotLight::setDirection(Vec3& dir)``
+- ``void SpotLight::setPosition(Vec3& pos)``
+- ``void SpotLight::setCone(GLfloat innerAngle, GLfloat outerAngle)``

+## LightSources

+Stores vectors of point lights and spot lights and provides methods that iterate over those vectors and call the upload methods of the lights contained in them.

+### Constructors

+- ``LightSources::LightSources() = default;``

+### Member functions

+- ``void LightSources::addPointLight(const PointLight& pointLight)``
+- ``void LightSources::addSpotLight(const SpotLight& spotLight)``
+- ``void LightSources::clearAllLights()``
+- ``void LightSources::uploadLights(const GLuint& shader) const`` iterates over both vectors of lights and calls upload, handing through the shader and the index of the current light

 # Types

 ## Vector Types